NicolasDenutte/ats-packet/provision/README.md

 ## Setup

-This Packet and Terraform setup should be completed before provisioning.
+This Equinix Metal™ and Terraform setup should be completed before provisioning.

-### Packet Project
+### Equinix Metal™ Project

-On Packet create a project and:
+On Equinix Metal™ create a project and:

 * note the project id
 * allocate some Elastic IPs for cloud use